Skylake-dev/Notes/Computer Security/Computer Security.md

 In this case the attacker can control a large number of machines (e.g. a botnet) and have them send requests to a target server to consume its bandwidth.
 The multiplier is in those machines that the attacker controls, sending one packet/command will be multiplied by the number of machines.

 Example: Smurf
 The attacker sends a broadcast ping to a network using as source address the spoofed IP address of the target.
 All the machine will reply to the ping flooding the target server.
-If there is a suffcient number of machines doing this the server bandwidth will be saturated and it would become unreachable.
+If there is a sufficient number of machines doing this the server bandwidth will be saturated and it would become unreachable.
 Also in this case we can see that there is nothing wrong with this behaviour, it is the expected behaviour of ping packets.

 Mitigation: